amandeepmittal/amanhimself.dev/src/content/blog/advanced-code-blocks-with-shiki-and-astro.md

 ## Create a header bar structure

-The header bar is a visual container for both language label and the existing copy button.
-Create a flexbox container to appropriatelty position language label on the left and copy button on the right.
-The code block below also uses the CSS classes integrated with my blog’s theme system.
+The header bar is a visual container for both the language label and the existing copy button.
+Create a flexbox container to position the language label on the left appropriately and the copy button on the right.
+The code block below also uses the CSS classes integrated with my blog's theme system.

 ```js
 let headerBar = document.createElement('div');